yingtao450/TuyaOpen/apps/tuya_cloud/README.md

     }
 ```

-> If the `tuya_iot_license_read()` interface returns OPRT_OK, it indicates that the current device has a tuyaopen authorization code pre-burned.
-Otherwise, it indicates that the current module is not pre-burned with a tuyaopen authorization code.
+> If the `tuya_iot_license_read()` interface returns OPRT_OK, it indicates that the current device has a TuyaOpen authorization code pre-burned.
+Otherwise, it indicates that the current module is not pre-burned with a TuyaOpen authorization code.

 ## Free TuyaOpen Authorization Code Giveaway

-To allow developers to freely experience the Tuyaopen Framework, we are now offering a free TuyaOpen Framework authorization code to anyone who stars the Tuyaopen Framework repositories on GitHub, including [https://github.com/tuya/tuyaopen](https://github.com/tuya/tuyaopen), [https://github.com/tuya/arduino-tuyaopen](https://github.com/tuya/arduino-tuyaopen), and [https://github.com/tuya/luanode-tuyaopen](https://github.com/tuya/luanode-tuyaopen).
+To allow developers to freely experience the Tuyaopen Framework, we are now offering a free TuyaOpen Framework authorization code to anyone who stars the Tuyaopen Framework repositories on GitHub, including [https://github.com/tuya/TuyaOpen](https://github.com/tuya/TuyaOpen), [https://github.com/tuya/arduino-TuyaOpen](https://github.com/tuya/arduino-TuyaOpen), and [https://github.com/tuya/luanode-TuyaOpen](https://github.com/tuya/luanode-TuyaOpen).
 Simply star these repositories, provide a screenshot along with your GitHub account, send an email to `chenyisong@tuya.com` to obtain a free TuyaOpen Framework dedicated authorization code.

 Limited to 500 units, first come, first served, while supplies last.